- Home

 MEMBERSHIP

 The Women, Children, and Families Commission will consist of eleven (11) community members residing in each of Framingham's districts.
-One member shall be appointed for each of Framingham's nine (9) districts, and two members shall be appointed representing the business or non-profit community.
+One member shall be appointed for each of Framingham's nine (9) districts, and two members shall be appointed to represent the business or non-profit community.
 Members are appointed by the Mayor and submitted to the Council for approval.
 All members of the Commission will hold 3-year terms, or until each member no longer serves in the position that resulted in the member's selection.
-The Mayor and the Chief Diversity, Equity and Inclusion Officer will serve as ex officio members of the Commission.
+The Mayor and the Chief Diversity, Equity, and Inclusion Officer will serve as ex officio members of the Commission.